Wagga Wagga City Council works closely with NSW Fire and Rescue to provide a high level of fire safety in our community.

 Generally what will happen every year is that you may have several different contractors attending the premises at specific intervals throughout the year to provide a maintenance service for several different fire safety measures.
 Each contractor should then give you some type of certification in relation to the assessment they have carried out, listing the specific measure/s they have serviced and referencing a particular Standard of Performance that the installed measure is achieving.
 Once you have obtained and gathered all this together, you are then required to consolidate all this information and transfer it collectively onto the one document known as an Annual Fire Safety Statement.

 The correct statutory version of an Annual Fire Safety Statement is available at Council as a blank Annual Fire Safety Statement form that may be used for the above purpose.
-This form can be collected in person from Council, or may be downloaded from this website.
+This form can be collected in person from Council, or may be downloaded from Department of Planning, Industry and Environment’s website.